 There is no immediate threat to your MacBook if you are at this point.
 You have turned off ALL the circuits on your dedicated logic board.
 Time to seek a professional MacBook water damage repair service now.

-IT-Tech Online has saved hundreds of liquid-damaged MacBooks ever year.
+IT-Tech Online has saved hundreds of liquid-damaged MacBooks every year.
 If you have a liquid-damage Mac laptop, contact us now or use our mail-in service in Australia.

 There are two methods of draining a water damage MacBook.